-Things truly are changing in Campania’s vineyards, where a new spirit of achievement and sense of pride has been bolstered by the introduction of thoroughly modern wine-making techniques.
-Evidence of the new era is the elevation of three ancient wines to the elite category of DOCG: Taurasi Fiano di Avellino and Greco di Tufo.
+Things are truly changing in Campania’s vineyards, where a new spirit of achievement and sense of pride has been bolstered by the introduction of thoroughly modern wine-making techniques.
+Evidence of the new era is the elevation of three ancient wines to the elite category of DOCG: Taurasi, Fiano di Avellino, and Greco di Tufo.

 The Romans favored the vineyards along the coast north of Naples where Falernian, the most treasured wine of the empire was grown.
 They also praised the wines of volcanic Vesuvius and the wooded hills of Avellino.
 Even earlier, the Greeks had recognized the priviledged nature of the place, introducing vines which still stand out today as Agilanico, Greco and Falanghina.

 Modernization has by no means swept away respect for tradition.
 In Campania, a majority of producers strive to make the most of native vines, including an honor roll of so-called “archaeological varieties” which do indeed date back to antiquity.